MayowaObisesan/gamet/README.md

 GMT tokens are also obtained by winning a multiplayer races or by completing game tasks (such as: beat a track in 2 minutes, complete 2 air flips in a race in a specific track - these kinds of game tasks give small GMT tokens, not as much as winning a multiplayer game).

-The Game store is an online [*Game Store and Marketplace*](https://github.com/Joshaw-k/GameT), where once Players connect the wallets they use in the game, they would be able to see all their game assets: their NFTs, and their tokens and where they can buy GMT tokens as well as other game assets for use in the game.
+The Game store is an online [*Game Store and Marketplace*](https://game-t-alpha.vercel.app/), where once Players connect the wallets they use in the game, they would be able to see all their game assets: their NFTs, and their tokens and where they can buy GMT tokens as well as other game assets for use in the game.

+The repo to the Marketplace can be found [here](https://github.com/Joshaw-k/GameT).

 ## GameT Ad